dydev10/mailbox/README.md

 A lightweight email server with SMTP replay and IMAP inbox service.
 Uses `postfix` for SMTP server, `dovecot` for IMAP server and `sqlite3` as database engine.

 ## Setup
-Create a dirctory `mailbox` in your host machine.
+Create a directory `mailbox` in your host machine.
 You will need to configure your own domain and users using by creating the following files inside `mailbox` directory:

 ```
 mailbox